WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
 The Enchantaegis is part of the Illager Family.
 He is the one that gave them power.
-He can not be damaged while he is enchanted.
+He cannot be damaged while he is enchanted.
 ### Location
 The Enchantaegis is found at a ruined pyramid.
-The structure contains a secret room and kidnapped villager that were tested on by the Enchantaegis.
+The structure contains a secret room and kidnapped villagers that were tested on by the Enchantaegis.

 ## Flender
 <div style="display: flex; align-items: center;">